 Valentine’s Day is perfect for fine motor and gross motor skills.
 Check out some of these fun Valentine’s Day gross motor activities.
 This week we’ve been trying out some fun Valentine’s Day fine motor and my preschooler has put his stamp of approval on these activities.
 Instead of begging for the iPad during his “quiet time” he’s starting to ask what “game” he can do today.
-We have all of these activities available for you in the Shop and TPT!
+We have all of these activities available for you in the Shop!

 Valentine’s Day Flowers – Freebie